[Solved]: Font Awesome icons not showing on my website

 Checking if Font Awesome is properly loaded using JavaScript code

-Regardless of whichever method you used to install Font Awesome into your website, you can use JavaScript code to check whether Font Awesome was loaded properly.
+Regardless of whichever method you used to install Font Awesome into your website, you can use the JavaScript code below to check whether Font Awesome was loaded properly.

 <script>